Reemz1/Project1mindfitness/README.md

   - I used the Love Running code as an initial blueprint, then adjusted according to my website layout.

 ### Images ###

-- The hero image on index.html and background image on signup.html are my own personal pictures.

 - The image depicting bicep curls on the upperbody page was taken from [stock.adobe.com](https://stock.adobe.com/images/id/70166543?clickref=1101lyb6wRp3&mv=affiliate&mv2=pz&as_camptype=&as_channel=affiliate&as_source=partnerize&as_campaign=wbm).